Review of Aegean Airlines Business Class

 Beverages

-A pre-departure drink (usually water or juice) is served on the airline’s longest flights, along with a hot towel.
+A pre-departure drink (usually water or orange juice) is served on the airline’s longest flights, along with a hot towel.
+The timing of the beverage service is coordinated with the flight time, ensuring passengers are served before take off.
+Aegean Airlines provides pre-departure drinks in business class, which is a rare offering among European airlines.
+Business class passengers receive a welcome drink served in proper glassware during boarding.
+Aegean Airlines offers pre-departure drinks in business class, which is not commonly provided by many European airlines.
+The business class experience also includes a welcome drink and a menu, which are not commonly offered by many European airlines.
 Aegean Airlines makes a deliberate effort in working with local Greek suppliers, and sources many of its onboard beverage offering close to home.
 A minimum of two whites and two reds are always on offer – with the Kokotos and Semeli Estates offering up one of each with some frequency.
 Amalia, an elegant local Greek sparkling wine is also offered.

 The more usual suspects of liquor include whisky, brandy, gin and vodka, but the Greek liquor – Ouzo – is also served to the more adventurous traveller!
 Choice of liqueurs are served with chocolate and pralines, beer – including Greek favourites Fix Hellas and Mythos, and a range of soft drinks, juices, waters and teas.
 The coffees, which are espresso-based - highly unusual on short-haul flights - comes served with small chocolates on the side.